flemay/3musketeers/README.md

 $ make all
 ```

-### Logo, favicon, and social media preview
+### Visual elements

 - 3 Musketeers logo
-    - Created by Frederic Lemay using Procreate and Vectornator
+    - Created by Frederic Lemay with Procreate and Vectornator
     - 2048px by 2048px SVG image
     - Images are in folder `docs/public/img`
 - Favicon